 Last Names by Country of Origin

 Exploring your family tree is a fascinating adventure.
 Our family names symbolize relationships, connections, and a personal history that goes back centuries.
-Do you have an Irish last name or a unique French surname?
-Maybe a Jewish last name?
-Find out the meaning and history behind your last name here.

 Where Do Last Names Come From?

 It may not seem like it, but the use of last names is a relatively recent practice in the course of human history.
 The Chinese were some of the first people to use surnames.
 Over three thousand years ago, people in China began inheriting family names in order to take a more accurate census.

 For most small villages and towns, last names weren't needed, as people mainly knew who everyone was.
 However, the use of surnames grew more popular as populations grew and people began to travel and move often.

 Last names didn't become common in Europe until at least the Middle Ages.
 These surnames were usually designated based on someone's family history, characteristics, occupation, or place of origin.

 Surname Meanings: History and Etymology